Lucy Jane Bledsoe

-Lucy Jane Bledsoe (born February 1, 1957, in Portland, Oregon) is an American novelist who often writes about the intersection of family, wilderness and survival.
+Lucy Jane Bledsoe (born February 1, 1957) is an American novelist who often writes about the intersection of family, wilderness and survival.

 She is a six-time finalist for the Lambda Literary Award and a three-time finalist for the Ferro-Grumley Award.

 Biography

 Bledsoe was born and raised in a large family in Portland, Oregon.
 Bledsoe has stated in interview that she started writing stories when she was young and had always wanted to become a writer.
 She was inspired to write professionally by her high school Language Arts teacher, and has cited among her influences James Baldwin, Willa Cather, Adrienne Rich, and Barbara Kingsolver.

-Bledsoe's interest in Antarctica and wilderness survival began when Bledsoe was three years old, with a family visit to Oregon’s Mount Jefferson.
-She later wrote about this formative experience in her 2006 memoir: The Ice Cave: A Woman’s Adventures from the Mojave to the Antarctic.
+Bledsoe's interest in Antarctica and wilderness survival began when Bledsoe was three years old, with a family visit to Oregon's Mount Jefferson.
+She later wrote about this formative experience in her 2006 memoir: The Ice Cave: A Woman's Adventures from the Mojave to the Antarctic.

 Bledsoe began her activism in high school, campaigning for the Portland Public Schools to comply with Title IX.
 From 1975 to 1977, Bledsoe attended Williams College.
 She earned a B.A. at the University of California at Berkeley in 1979.

 Bledsoe has written science curriculum for National Geographic and several other educational organizations, including the George Lucas Educational Foundation and the SETI Institute.
 From 1997 to 2003, she taught creative writing in the Masters of Creative Writing Graduate Program at the University of San Francisco.

-Bledsoe has traveled to Antarctica three times; twice as a two-time recipient of the National Science Foundation’s Artists & Writers in Antarctica Fellowship and once as a guest on the Russian ship, the Akademik Sergey Vavilov.
+Bledsoe has traveled to Antarctica three times; twice as a two-time recipient of the National Science Foundation's Artists & Writers in Antarctica Fellowship and once as a guest on the Russian ship, the Akademik Sergey Vavilov.
 She is one of a handful of people who have stayed at all three American stations in Antarctica.
 As a social justice activist, she has most recently been working on voting rights.